 Health Equity, the claims administrator, will have their claims system updated to reflect the unlimited access to your remaining 2020 healthcare and dependent care reimbursement account balance on March 29, 2021.

-What is my deadline to submit 2020 healthcare or dependent care reimbursement claims?
+What is my deadline to submit 2020 and 2021 healthcare or dependent care reimbursement claims?

 How might these changes help me?